7 Factors in Picking the Right Menstrual Cup

 Overall, say "Fuck it" to absolute rules about menstrual cup fit.
 Listen to your body.

-Kits you may see in sex boutiques include:
+Kits you may see in sex shops include:

 And of course, you can find the ubiquitous Diva Cup in drugstores and some health food stores.